gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Custom library produces custom binaries

-Change the sample plugin so that it declares its own binary type for the libraries it defines:
+Add a binary type to the sample plugin:

+    interface SampleBinary extends LibraryBinary {}

+    class MySample implements Plugin<Project> {
+        void apply(final Project project) {
+            ...

+            // 'static' registration of sample binary type with sample domain mySampleDomain.registerBinaryType(SampleLibrary, SampleBinary, new CreateSampleBinaries())
+            mySampleDomain.registerTasks(SampleBinary, new CreateTasksForSampleBinary())
+        }
+    }

+    class CreateBinariesForSampleLibrary extends ModelRule {
+        def createBinaries(Set<SampleBinary> binaries, SampleLibrary library, SampleExtension sampleExtension) {
+            ...
+Create sample binaries for this library, and add to the set ...
+Binaries will automatically be added to the appropriate container(s) }
+    }

+    class CreateTasksForSampleBinary extends ModelRule {
+        void createTasks(TaskContainer tasks, SampleBinary binary, SampleExtension sampleExtension) {
+            ...
+Create tasks that create this binary
+        }
+    }

+Binaries are now visible in the appropriate containers:

     apply plugin: 'my-sample'

     mySample {
         // can use its own DSL
-        ...
+        numberOfSampleLibraries = 2
+        binariesPerSampleLibrary = 3
     }

-    // Binaries are also visible in the binaries container assert binaries.withType(SampleBinary).size() == 2
+    // Binaries are visible in the appropriate containers assert binaries.withType(SampleBinary).size() == 6

-Allow a plugin to declare the binaries for a custom library.
+    mySample.libraries.each { sampleLibrary ->
+        assert sampleLibrary.binaries.size() == 3
+    }

 A custom binary:
 - Extends or implements some public base `LibraryBinary` type.